 Croft can undertake ground movement assessments on the soils.
 These provide predictions on the level of movement that may occur to the property and also the surround areas.
 Over time these have become more complex, Croft uses the skills of specialist Chartered Geologist to provide this level of information.
 The level of movement is related back to strains within the building and these are equated to damage categories under the Burland Scale.
 Typically, movements between slight to very slight are predicted.
 However in our experience, which is back up by site monitoring, the level of movement has been less that the predicted movement.

 The staff at Croft are a clever bunch and have worked out how the Geologist undertake their assessments and for simple conditions can undertake movement assessments.
-We consider movement in line with the guidance of CIRIA’s C580 and also included the heave if the clay that occurs when the soil is excavated.
+We consider movement in line with the guidance of CIRIA’s C720 and also included the heave if the clay that occurs when the soil is excavated.
 Most Structural Engineers will pass the ground movement assessment solely over to Geologist, on small projects this can be an expensive option.
 Croft has written software to allow for initial Ground Movement Assessments to be undertaken without the need for specialist Geotechnical Engineers.